How To Find Nutrition Balance During the Holidays

 The idea is to moderate the amount of calories you consume the day before and the day after a holiday.
 So let’s say you’re on a nutrition program of 2,000 calories per day, and you have a holiday gathering scheduled for Tuesday.
 By reducing your calorie intake to 1,500 calories on Monday and 1,500 calories on Wednesday, you’re now free to enjoy 3,000 calories on Tuesday.

 Dehydration causes you to crave salty snacks and high-carb foods.
 The cravings are the result of the body’s need to retain water.
 So before you grab those pretzels and chips…drink some water!

 Then wait 20 minutes, and you may find that the craving is gone.
 If you hydrate, you will feel fuller and eat less.
-If you’re not crazy about the taste of plain water, consider jazzing it up with some fresh lemon or mint (check out our blog post for more tips on hydrating properly).
-Even the simple act of using a pretty water bottle that you love can help encourage you to reach for it more often.
+If you’re not crazy about the taste of plain water, jazz it up with fresh lemon or mint (more tips on hydrating properly here).
+Even just using a pretty water bottle that you love can help encourage you to reach for it more often.

 Three – Make healthier choices available

 It’s easy to get caught up in the holiday haze when you’re surrounded by tasty treats that aren’t good for you.
 It doesn’t take a lot of holiday sweets and hors dóeuvres to rack up the calories.

 We all have a tendency to mindlessly grab whatever finger foods are available.
 The challenge is to plan in advance to assure healthier choices are available.
 If you’re doing the entertaining, opt for platters with veggies and chopped fruit.
 They’re just as scrumptious and can help you feel energized rather than overstuffed.